5 Best Sump Pump Alternatives- Check Out Now!

 French drain

-French drains are fantastic sump pump alternatives for reducing the water in your basement, but they will only prevent some water from entering.
+French drains as fantastic sump pump alternatives for reducing the water in your basement, but they will only prevent some water from entering.
 A portable sump pump is required to avoid water collecting in high-flow locations.

 Landscaping